avianarios/codigo_DWEC/unidad 6/1.-Asynchrony/readme.md

     ```

 #### Option 2: Using the Blob Function
-When the worker code is small, it may not be worth creating a separate file.
-Instead, you can define the worker directly within the main file using the Blob method.
+**Not recommended**.
+When the worker code is small you can define the worker directly within the main file using the `Blob` method.

   ```javascript
   const blob = new Blob([`